Download eBooks & Wiring Diagrams (FREE)

 • Require an inverter larger than 3000W: 3000W max for 12V systems due to 4/0 AWG max wire size

-If you are converting a small to medium sized camper van with a modest electrical system, we do not see the benefit of building a 24V system since you likely would not be using enough electrical wire or a large enough solar charge controller to see any meaningful cost savings.
-In fact, you may even end up spending more money if you buy a voltage converter to power your 12V devices.
+Suppose you convert a small to medium-sized camper van with a modest electrical system.
+In that case, we do not see the benefit of building a 24V system since you likely would not be using enough electrical wire or a large enough solar charge controller to see any meaningful cost savings.
+You may even spend more money if you buy a voltage converter to power your 12V devices.

 Review our 12V vs 24V comparison chart below for a summary.

-We use a 12V system in our camper van and it has absolutely served us well over the last 4+ years.
+We use a 12V system in our camper van, which has served us well over the last 4+ years.

 Conclusion

-We hope you learned about the major differences between having a 12V and a 24V electrical system in your camper van conversion.
-While there are a number of different factors to consider, we still believe that if you are building a modest-sized camper van, then a 12V is best for you.
-If you are planning to build a much larger electrical system, consider going with 24V.
+We hope you learned the significant differences between 12V vs. 24V electrical systems in your camper van conversion.
+While there are several factors to consider, we still believe that if you are building a modest-sized camper van, then a 12V is best for you.
+If you plan to build a much larger electrical system, consider using 24V.

-If you have any questions, please let us know in the comments section below.
+Please let us know in the comments section below if you have any questions.

 Happy building!